cardano-community/support-faq/Wallets/types.md

 Now that you have familiarised with what wallet is, lets explore the types of wallets you can use.
 Please navigate as per below to explore specific type of wallet.

-To summarise from end user's point of view, there are primarily two types of wallet:
+To summarise from end user's point of view, there are primarily two types of wallet interfaces:

-### Software Wallets
+### Software (Hot) Wallets

 A software wallet is a digital wallet interface where the cryptographic keys (encrypted) will be stored on the device you're using.
 Within software wallets, there are mainly two types of wallets as noted below.